RJZauner/machine-learning-project-checklist/README.md

 ### Deployment

-- Coordinate efforts with software engineering
+- Coordinate efforts within the product team
 - Setup Monitoring to keep on top of model performance
   - What can I do to spot bias in my model's predictions?
 - Use CI/CD pipelines to train your model on new data and automate deployment